 Strength training will allow you to achieve big things.
 Don’t let your fears interfere with your goals.
 Though it will take some time to get comfortable, working out will improve confidence in every aspect of life.

-Here are some actionable things you can do that can help you curb your gym anxiety.
-Read the post on Encouraging Thoughts to help boost your gym confidence.
+Here are some comforting things to remember that can help you curb your gym anxiety: